aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 ax.set_title('l2_diff decay');
 ```

 For the problem considered, we observe that the tolerance decreases smoothly (in semi-log scale) during the iterative procedure.
-But this is not systematic, the decay may more erratic in some cases.
+But this is not systematic for all iterative methods, the decay may more erratic in some cases.

 Now the good news.
 You may safely repeat the above iteration method with larger values of `nx` or `ny`.
 Multiplying those values by 2 or 3 will likely not exhaust your computer.